liferay/liferay-central-test-2/modules/sdk/gradle-plugins-soy/README.markdown

 var MSG_EXTERNAL_123 = goog.getMsg('welcome-to-{$releaseInfo}', { 'releaseInfo': opt_data.releaseInfo });
 ```

-A `goog.getMsg` definition looks like the example above, and it is has the
+A `goog.getMsg` definition looks like the example above, and it has the
 following components:

 - *variable name*: `MSG_EXTERNAL_123`